UVStudio/TrotterMapV3/README.md

-## Tattoo-Art
+## TrotterMap

-TrotterMaps is inspired by weather reporting on broadcast TV that most internet based weather reporting sites lack.
-Weather info from user's selected cities are displayed on Google Maps, using cards.
+TrotterMap is inspired by features of weather reporting on broadcast TV that most internet based weather reporting sites lack.
+Combining the best from TV and the web, weather info from user's selected cities are displayed on Google Maps, using cards.
 A user can easily compare weather from different cities.
 Great for travellers and backpackers.

 ## Contributor